 Our goal is to provide world-class patient care utilizing our skills, experience and caring.
 We treat your entire person.
 It is our equal understanding of your desired lifestyle and your disorder that we believe will provide the optimum positive results.
+Visit our Neurologist in Stony Brook to see how we can help you.

 In today’s world there are many pressures put on physicians to see high volumes of patients.
 We take the patient/doctor relationship back to earlier times when emphasizing the importance of preserving an appropriate amount of time for history taking and a detailed physical exam yielded the most accurate diagnosis.
 This leads to fewer trips to our office and less testing.
 We continue this extra time and care on each future visit.